Bobby Simone

-Robert "Bobby" Simone is a fictional character in the television series NYPD Blue.
-Played by Jimmy Smits he was introduced in the fifth episode of the second season remaining until the fifth episode of the sixth.
+Detective Robert "Bobby" Simone is a fictional character in the American television series NYPD Blue.
+Played by Jimmy Smits for four seasons, Simone is known for his sensitivity and street smarts, as well as his friendship with his detective-partner Andy Sipowicz.

+He was introduced in the fifth episode of the second season remaining until the fifth episode of the sixth.

-Fictional character biography
+Character biography

+Simone was raised in Brooklyn, where he attended Catholic school at Our Lady of Perpetual Help.
+His ancestry and place of birth are ambiguous; see below.